Guidance to open data observations

 Parameter name | Interpretation |

 Significant wave height | Wave height is the vertical difference between the wave through and the wave crest.
-The significant wave height is calculated as the average of one third of the highest waves from the energy spectrum. |
+The wave field consist of waves of different heights.
+The significant wave height is approximately the average of the highest third of all waves and corresponds to how one visually estimates the wave height.
+It is calculated exactly from the energy spectrum. |

-Wave directional spreading | An irregular wave field always consists of waves traveling in different directions.
-Their distribution with respect to the mean direction is described by the directional spreading. |
+Wave directions spreading | An irregular wave field always consists of waves traveling in different directions.
+Their distribution with respect to the mean direction is described by spreading. |

-Modal period | The wave period is defined as the time between two wave crests.
-The modal period describes the dominant wave period of irregular waves. |
+Modal period | The wave period is the time difference between two wave crests.
+The modal period describes the dominant wave period. |

-Water temperature | A buoy measures water temperature once every hour from 20 cm deep. |
+Water temperature | The water temperature is measured, depending on the buoy, from 35–45 cm deep. |

 Air quality observations